Appendices

 3. To prevent clogging, underdrain pipes must be surrounded by a geotextile fabric if a sand layer is used.
 [Section 4.2.3, 11c]

-10. Verify that an adequate number of appropriately placed cleanouts, manholes, access panels and other access features are provided to allow unobstructed and safe access to the structural SMPs beneath porous pavement for routine maintenance and inspection of inflow, outflow, underdrains, and storage systems.
+10. Verify that an adequate number of appropriately placed cleanouts, manholes, access panels and other access features are provided to allow unobstructed and safe access to the structural SMPs beneath porous surface for routine maintenance and inspection of inflow, outflow, underdrains, and storage systems.
 [Section 4.2.3, 14]

 1. The observation well must be placed at the invert of the stone bed.
 [Section 4.2.3, 15a]